Materials-Consortia/OPTIMADE/optimade.rst

 The :query-param:`api_hint` query parameter MUST be accepted by all API endpoints.
 However, for endpoints under a versioned base URL this parameter SHOULD be ignored, and the request served as usual according to the version specified in the URL path segment.
-The client SHOULD set the value on the format :val:`vMAJOR` where MAJOR is a major version of the API.
+When a client provides the parameter, the value SHOULD be on the format :val:`vMAJOR` where MAJOR is a major version of the API.
 For example, if a client appends to the query string :query-string:`api_hint=v1` the hint provided is for major version 1.

 The intent of the :query-param:`api_hint` parameter is that if a client hints a version that is not supported by the server, the server can use the value to make a best-effort attempt at still serving the request, e.g., by invoking the closest supported version of the API.